Hypergraph Isomorphism for Groups with Restricted Composition Factors: Isomorphism for Hypergraphs

 \section{Isomorphism for Hypergraphs}

-Having introduced a framework to normalize the group action we can now turn to the Hypergraph Isomorphism Problem for $\mgamma_d$-groups.
+Having introduced the tools to compute $d$-normalized group actions we can now turn to the Hypergraph Isomorphism Problem for $\mgamma_d$-groups.
+For the remainder of this section, let us fix some $d \geq 2$.
 We start by formally introducing the relevant problems and stating some basic properties and algorithmic tools.